 - - Fund raising / Bicycle Tourers - -

 During spring through to autumn, the property serves as a camping spot or basic accommodation for bicycle tourers cycling along the Eurovelo 6 route.
 The cycle route goes from France to the Black Sea.
 This is one of (if not 'the') most popular bicycle route in Europe, and the route passes right through Lisa!
 In exchange for accommodating them, the guests make donations to the charity project.
 Some great times can be had with the tourists that come to stay!

-The family are most of the time at home in Bucharest, a home which also serves as a bed & breakfast business that funds the project.
+The family are most of the time at home in Bucharest, a home that also serves as a bed & breakfast business that funds the project.

-Most likely Sam will receive you and help you at the property.
-Infact, he is often looking to have someone take over his house sitting / onsite management role for a little while so he can get away for a bit.
-So if you are comfortable enough with the idea, you can have the place to yourself, if none of the family are due to come down and do a bit of work.
-The only time other than this that you would be disturbed, would be when bicycle tourers come to stay.
+It is possible that Sam will receive you and help you at the property if he is around and/or is staying at the project and none of the family are.
+In fact, when the family is not at the project, he is often looking to have someone take over his house sitting / onsite management role for at least a little while.
+So if you are comfortable enough with the idea, you can have the place to yourself and manage your own work a lot of the time, if none of the family are due to come down and do a bit of work.
+Then when there are other volunteers or guests who come along, help accommodate and manage them.

 >> GETTING TO THE PROJECT <<

-[Free accommodation at our Bed & Breakfast (Vila 11) in Bucharest, if needed on your travels to the project]
+[Free accommodation at our Bed & Breakfast in Bucharest, if needed on your travels to the project]

 - - Getting a lift from Bucharest - -